luther7/vacuum/README.md

 ## WORK IN PROGRESS

 In it's current state, Vacuum will consume real-time trading data from Binance and Bitforex, and can fetch historical data from Binance.
-It is controlled with an API.
+It is controlled with a HTTP API.
 It will insert this data into TimescaleDB, including continuous aggregations.
 The trading data is visualized in Grafana.
 These features are almost complete, with the remaining work listed below.

 Future features include using Tulip Indicators to build trading algorithms, and a mock wallet and visualizations to test them.